8base/Documentation/docs/backend/getting-started-quick-start.md

             └── *schema.graphql
 ```

-By running the `8base deploy` command, we deploy the Function to our workspace (AWS Lambda in the background).
+By running the `8base deploy` command, we deploy the function to our workspace (AWS Lambda in the background).
 Being a `resolver` function, we've now added the `myCustomResolver` operation to our GraphQL API.
 Pretty cool!
 Test it out using the CLI or in the API Explorer.

 ```
 # Invoke function in production